cert-manager/website/content/en/docs/tutorials/acme/pomerium-ingress.md

 Replace `localhost.pomerium.io` with the domain name you'll assign to the Ingress.
 Keep the subdomain `authenticate`.

-This example defines 3 certificates:
+This example defines 2 certificates:
- - One using the `letsencrypt-staging` issuer which covers the route to Pomerium's authentication service,
  - One using the self-signed `pomerium-issuer` to encrypt traffic between Pomerium's services,
  - One using the self-signed `pomerium-issuer` to encrypt traffic to and from the Redis service(s) used by Pomerium.